IKOR-GmbH/sip-framework/docs-snapshot/README.md

 vice versa, due to their bidirectional nature.
 This also means that changes on one of adapter's connector does not necessarily require changes of the other.
 That's especially important if the affected connector is reused across multiple adapters.
-In the picture domain A and domain B packages are shown optionally, together with corresponding mapper component, since integrated systems use the same communication data model sometimes.
+Domain A and domain B packages in each connector are optional, since integrated systems use the same communication data model sometimes.

 Each connector will have the following structure: